Architecture Principles

 Each concept has one or more principles in it.
 A principle is defined by the Dragon1 method as a working mechanism.
 This is different from 'guiding statement' or 'core service brands' as Principles are defined in other architectural methods and reference architectures (such as NORA).

-An architect chooses the concepts that can fulfill the requirements based on the requirements (requirements) of stakeholders.
-Dragon1 promotes that the architect (the designer of total concepts) of each concept draws up a sketch and of each principle a detailed diagram of the theory and practice application, including literature references.
+An architect chooses the concepts that can fulfill the requirements based on the requirements of stakeholders.
+Dragon1 promotes the idea that the architect (the designer of total concepts) of each concept draws up a sketch and a detailed diagram for each principle, including a theory and practice application, along with literature references.

-With these Visualizations of principles an architect can work together more effectively for the deployment of (disruptive) concepts in the organization that give a lot of impact on time, resources, and costs.
+With these Visualizations of principles, an architect can work together more effectively for the deployment of (disruptive) concepts in the organization that have a lot of impact on time, resources, and costs.

 Register